gerdb85/pdsnd_github/README.md

 ### Credits
 Thanks, to the creators of pynative.com for this awesome howto!
 [How to Convert Seconds To hh:mm:ss in Python](https://pynative.com/python-convert-seconds-to-hhmmss/)

+Thanks, to the creators of pandas for their outstanding [User guide](https://pandas.pydata.org/docs/user_guide/index.html)